A Chiastic Reconfiguration Of Zechariah 1-6

 Chapter 6 4 I asked the angel who was speaking to me, “What are these, my lord?”
 5 The angel answered me, “These are four spirits of heaven, going out from standing in the presence of the Lord of the whole world.

-These battle units are sent into the world by Christ, the "Lord of the whole world" (cf. Rev. 11:4).
+These angels are sent into the world by Christ, the "Lord of the whole world" (cf. Rev. 11:4).
 The angels peel off from the spiritual battle between the two heavenly forces ("from between the two mountains") to complete their assignment on earth.

 Chapter 6 6 The one with the black horses is going toward the north country, the one with the white horses goes after them, and the one with the mottled horses toward the south.”

 By extension, "south" is also not a direction, but represents everything that is not a part of the organization of 'Babylon', essentially the whole world (this idea is supported in 6:7 below).
-The "colourful, mottled horses" go out to bring the whole world ("south") under the control of Christ and his Messiah - they are colourful to indicate that Christ will take control of all aspects of the world with the help of these angels (Isaiah 9:7).
+The "colourful, mottled horses" go out to bring the whole world ("south") under the control of Christ and his Messiah - they are colourful to indicate that Christ will take control of all aspects of the world with their help (Isaiah 9:7).

-Since no particular direction is assigned to the "red horses", we assume they stay in the New Israel to protect the land from attacks by hostile forces like the Beast army (see Rev 19:19).
+Since no particular direction is assigned to the "red chariot", we assume it stays in the New Israel to protect the land from attacks by hostile forces, such as Satan's Beast army (see Rev 19:19).

 Chapter 6 7 When the colorful horses went out, they were eager to patrol the earth.
 And he said, “Go patrol the earth!”
 So they patrolled the earth.

-After the "colourful horses" brought the world under Christ's control, they asked if they might continue patrolling the earth (outside Israel) for Christ, to ensure continued compliance, and they were given permission to do so.
-The nations outside Israel will be ruled by fallen angels, but these policing angels will make sure that the nations are run within the parameters set by Christ.
+After the "colourful horses" brought the world under Christ's control, they asked if they might continue patrolling the earth (outside Israel) for Christ, to ensure continued compliance, and they were given permission to do so; we take the "horses" in this case to represent the humans through which the angel worked.
+The nations outside Israel will be ruled by fallen angels, but this policing "chariot" will make sure that the nations are run within the parameters set by Christ.

 Chapter 6 8 Then he called to me, “Look, those going toward the north country have brought me peace about the north country.”